Last Holiday (2006 film): Plot

-Georgia Byrd is a shy, unassuming salesperson in the cookware department at Kragen's Department Store in New Orleans and a Baptist choir singer who longs to cook professionally.
-She privately records her dreams of a better life in a scrapbook labeled "Possibilities" enjoys replicating TV chef Emeril Lagasse's gourmet recipes, serving her creations to a neighbor while denying herself the pleasure of eating them.
-During the Christmas season, while flirting with a handsome co-worker named Sean Williams, whom she has secretly featured in her scrapbook as her dream husband, Georgia bumps her head on a cabinet door and is taken to the store's health center for a CT scan.
-There, she is told by company physician that she has several brain tumors resulting from a rare terminal neurological disorder called Lampington's disease.
-Since her HMO plan does not cover the high cost of an operation, Georgia resigns herself to having only a few weeks to live, quits her job, liquidates her assets, and sets off on a dream vacation at the deluxe Grandhotel Pupp in the Czech Republic's spa city of Karlovy Vary.
+Georgia Byrd is an introverted, unassuming salesperson in the cookware department at Kragen's Department Store in New Orleans and a Baptist choir singer who longs to cook professionally at home.
+She privately records her dreams of a better life in a scrapbook labeled "Possibilities Book" and enjoys replicating TV chef Emeril Lagasse's gourmet recipes, serving her creations to a neighbor while denying herself the pleasure of eating them.

+During the Christmas season, while flirting with the handsome co-worker Sean Williams, (whom she has secretly featured in her scrapbook as her dream husband), Georgia bumps her head.
+Taken to the store's health center for a CT scan, she is told by the company physician that she has several brain tumors resulting from a rare terminal neurological disorder called Lampington's disease.

+As her HMO plan does not cover the high cost of an operation, Georgia resigns herself to having only four weeks to live.
+She quits her job, liquidates her assets and savings, and sets off on a dream vacation at the deluxe Grandhotel Pupp in the Czech Republic's spa city of Karlovy Vary.

-Free of inhibitions and determined to enjoy the final weeks of her life, Georgia checks into the Presidential Suite, buys a designer wardrobe in expensive boutiques, makes extensive use of the hotel's spa facilities, attempts snowboarding and BASE jumping, enjoys succulent meals prepared by world-renowned Chef Didier, and wins a small fortune playing roulette in the casino.
+Free of inhibitions and determined to enjoy the three final weeks of her life, Georgia checks into the Presidential Suite and buys a designer wardrobe in expensive boutiques, saying the famous dialogue: "make me international".
+She then also makes extensive use of the hotel's spa facilities, attempts snowboarding and BASE jumping, enjoys succulent meals prepared by world-renowned Chef Didier, and wins a big fortune playing roulette in the casino for the first time.

-Georgia impresses the hotel's staff, with the exception of the cantankerous guest services manager Ms. Gunther, with her naive manner and forthright kindness, and mingles with some of the other guests, including Matthew Kragen, an arrogant self-help guru and the owner of the department store where she worked; Kragen's assistant/mistress Ms. Burns; and Louisiana power brokers Senator Dillings and Congressman Stewart.
-Kragen is skeptical about Georgia and suspects her of trying to sabotage his business, but the rest are charmed by her free spirit.
+During her stay, Georgia impresses the hotel's staff, with the exception of the cantankerous guest services manager Ms. Gunther, with her naive manner, forthright kindness, and willingness to try anything without onerous demands.
+She also attracts the attentions of the other guests, including Matthew Kragen, an arrogant self-help guru and the owner of the department store where she worked; Kragen's assistant/mistress Ms. Burns; and Louisiana power brokers Senator Dillings and Congressman Stewart, who all view her as a wealthy, charismatic woman.
+Kragen is wary of Georgia and suspects her of trying to sabotage his business, but the rest are charmed by her free spirit.